Some basic information before we get started:

 Ensure ‘master_info_repository’ is set to ‘TABLE’

-The ‘master_info_repository’ determines where the slave logs the master’s status and connection information.
-The password is stored in the master info repository that is a plain text file.
-Storing the password in the TABLE master info is a safer.
+The ‘master_info_repository’ determines where the replica logs the primary's status and connection information.
+The password is stored in the primary info repository that is a plain text file.
+Storing the password in the TABLE master_info is a safer.

 SHOW GLOBAL VARIABLES LIKE ‘master_info_repository’;

 Ensure ‘super_priv’ is not set to ‘Y’ for replication users